SUSE-Cloud/socok8s/doc/source/suse-ecp/ose-configure.rst

 Provide a kubeconfig file
 -------------------------

-socok8s relies on kubectl and helm commands to configure your OpenStack deployment.
-You need to provide a `kubeconfig` file on your `localhost`, in your workspace.
+socok8s relies on kubectl and Helm commands to configure your OpenStack deployment.
+You must provide a `kubeconfig` file on your `localhost` in your workspace.
 You can fetch this file from the Velum UI on your CaaSP cluster.